Midsomer Norton: 18th and 19th century: mining and landmarks

 The Duchy of Cornwall owned most of the mineral rights around Midsomer Norton and various small pits opened around 1750 to exploit these.
 Coal mining in the Somerset coalfield gave the town and area its impetus as an industrial centre.

 Around 1866 an obelisk Crimean War monument with two marble plaques, was built at the site of St Chad's well, by the mother of Frederick Stukeley Savage for the benefit of the poor.
 The obelisk was in the grounds of Norton House, a Georgian mansion built by Thomas Savage, an investor in coalmines in the area, in 1789.
 The house itself has since been demolished but other features of its estate are still visible at Silver Street Nature reserve (see below).

 Governance

 There are two electoral wards in the town from which Midsomer Norton elects its own Town Council with an elected Mayor.
-It is part of the North East Somerset constituency, which elects a Member of Parliament to the House of Commons of the Parliament of the United Kingdom.
+It is part of the Frome and East Somerset constituency, which elects a Member of Parliament to the House of Commons of the Parliament of the United Kingdom.

 The Palladian council offices were built in the mid to late 18th century.
 Midsomer Norton Town Hall was commissioned by a local brewer, Thomas Harris Smith, designed in the Italianate style and completed in 1860.